 - Limit capitalizing all the letters of any word.

-- Completely avoid using the “$” symbol in your subject line.
+- Completely avoid using the “$” symbol in the subject line

 - Never combine the words “make” and “money” together.

 Congratulations!
 The reader has opened the Email.
-Now you need to get them to CLICK the link.
+Now the goal is to get them to CLICK the link.
 First, start with a short sentence.
 This makes it easier to engage the reader.
-You should also keep the entire Email short and to the point.
+To do this effectively, keep the entire Email short and to the point.

-You also want to be sure you don’t end up in the spam folder.
+Also, be sure to not end up in the spam folder.
 Here are some tips to avoid this fate:

 - Always send an HTML email (not only plain text).

 - Pay attention to the way an email LOOKS.
-Use your bold, italics, and other visual break-ups.
+Use bold, italics, and other visual break-ups.

 - Place the link a minimum of twice in the email.